 - Diamonds recover quickly: in August 2008, after the economic crash, they decreased in price by 12%.
 However, by 2011, they grew a record-breaking 20% in value.

 - A decade-long diamond investment outpaced returns in the yen, euro and Nasdaq or Dow Jones indices.

 Remember, there are no guarantees when it comes to investing, but at the moment the diamonds market outlook is very positive.
-There’s increasing demand for them around the world together with a lack of new discoveries which is limiting the supply.
+There’s increasing demand around the world together with a lack of new discoveries which is limiting the supply.
 It’s likely that future demand for diamonds won’t be matched by supply so prices are predicted to go up.

 London diamond dealer Vashi Dominguez of Vashi.com says: “There are several reasons why diamonds make a good investment.
 For a start, they are more likely to increase in value even in times of deflation.
 While many segments of the marketplace may start to lose money, diamonds will typically retain their value and continue to increase.
 In particular large diamonds provide consistent returns and have proven resilient in a recession.”

 He says that the last ten years have seen more demand for diamonds than ever and that the next decade is likely to be the most positive in history for diamond prices.

 On the plus side:

 - Diamonds have been popular in jewellery for centuries and are likely to continue to be in demand.

 - There are a finite number of diamonds in the world and supply won’t match demand, at least in the next few years.

 - The demand for diamonds is likely to increase in India and China in particular, as they get richer and buy more